racket/htdp/README.md

 # htdp

-This the source for the Racket packages: "htdp", "htdp-doc", "htdp-lib", "htdp-test".
+This is the source for the Racket packages: "htdp", "htdp-doc", "htdp-lib", "htdp-test".

 ### Contributing